- What Are Dental Implants?

 - Dental Implant Benefits

 - Denture Replacement

 For many individuals seeking to replace missing and/or severely damaged teeth, implant dentistry is regarded as the premier solution.
 Designed to mimic a natural tooth root, dental implants are tiny titanium posts placed strategically in the space left by the former tooth or teeth.
 Over time, these posts fuse to the jawbone, creating a strong foundation for customized crowns to be secured in place for a natural-looking result.
 Depending on the patient’s unique needs, dental implants can also be used to secure dentures and/or dental bridges for improved function and stability of these restorations.

 You can significantly improve both the appearance of your smile and the function of your teeth with dental implants.
 These permanent replacements hold a number of benefits over traditional dentures, eliminating many of the problems often associated with them.
 Dental implants are designed to mimic your natural teeth, improving your ability to speak and chew while enhancing the appearance of your smile.

-Dr. Todd Mabry and Dr. Anna Vaysman are experienced restorative and cosmetic dentists in Scottsdale who can provide you with a beautiful dental implant restoration.
+Dr. Todd Mabry, Dr. Anna Vaysman, and Dr. Colleen Murphy are experienced restorative and cosmetic dentists in Scottsdale who can provide you with a beautiful dental implant restoration.
 Once you have your implants placed, our dentists can restore them with a natural-looking porcelain dental crown, helping you to obtain effective missing teeth replacement with permanent results.

 With dental implants, you will likely not even be able to tell the difference between your new teeth and your existing teeth – and neither will anyone else